slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### On freedom & democracy

 > *"Democracy has got nothing to do with who should rule.
-Democracy is the system which allows you to remove policies and rulers most efficently without violence. and that's how you judge different democratic systems."
+Democracy is the system which allows you to remove policies and rulers most efficently without violence. and that’s how you judge different democratic systems."
 -- Karl Popper*

 > *"The price of apathy towards public affairs is to be ruled by evil men."